CottonPajamas/Giphie-Angular/README.md

 6. To like a GIF, simply click the 'Like' button.
 Click again if you wish to un-like it.
 <br /><br />
 Note: In the event that you face issues connecting to the java server due to your chrome's origin policy, run this in cmd (if on windows).
 This will open a browser with web security disabled allowing you to access the TestServer.
+(Replace the directory according to wherever your chrome browser is installed.)
 >>"C:\Program Files\Google\Chrome\Application\chrome.exe" --user-data-dir="C:/Chrome dev session" --disable-web-security<br />

-(Replace the directory according to wherever your chrome browser is installed.)<br />
+(Replace the directory according to wherever your chrome browser is installed.)

+7. To deploy to your server, run the following:
+>>ng build --prod --aot --deploy-url TestServer

+8. Copy all the files in the newly created 'dist' folder in your Giphie project to TestServer's 'web' folder.

+9. Clean and deploy your server.

 <br /><br /><br />